 Fine-grained logging down to the layer draw level is available through the logging level Verbose.
-The detailed logging is helpful when troubleshooting performance issues.
-In this topic, consider the scenario that you have a map service that's not drawing quickly enough.
+The detailed logging is especially helpful when troubleshooting performance.
+In this topic, consider the scenario that you have a map service that's not drawing as fast as you'd like.

 When you need more detail about what's happening during a map draw, you can go to the Logs module in ArcGIS Server Manager, enable logging at the Verbose level, make a request to the map service, and view the resulting log.
-To do so, complete the following steps:
+To do so, follow these steps.

 - Click Logs > View Logs > Settings.

-- Set the log level to Verbose and click Save.
+- Set the log level to Verbose.
+Click Save.

 - In Manager, click Logs > View Logs.

-- In the log Level drop-down list, choose Verbose.
+- In the log Level drop-down list, select Verbose.

 - Examine the log that was created during your request and note the feature count and elapsed draw time of each layer.
-It may be helpful to print the log and use a highlighter pen to note the draw times.
-To do this, lick Printer Friendly View in the View Logs module.
+For this step, sometimes it's helpful to print the log and use a highlighter pen to note the draw times.
+You can do this by clicking Printer Friendly View in the View Logs module.
 You'll immediately see which layers are taking the longest to draw.
-Also, review the feature count to spot inefficient layers.
+Also, keep an eye on the feature count to spot inefficient layers.
 A layer may take only 0.2 seconds to draw at a particular extent, but if the extent only includes two features, you may have a potential inefficiency.

 - When you finish, set the log level back to Warning.

-The Map service log codes topic contains a table of the codes you'll see when analyzing the detailed logging.
-If you scroll down the topic, you'll also find an example of the codes returned from an ExportMapImage request like the one that occurs when you pan or zoom the map.
+The topic Map service log codes contains a table of the codes you'll see when analyzing the detailed logging.
+If you scroll down the topic, you'll also find an example of the codes returned from a simple ExportMapImage request like the one that occurs when you pan or zoom the map.

 To learn more about troubleshooting the server with logs, see About server logs.